-In the U.S., the dietary supplement industry is a $23.7 billion industry.
-According to the most recent statistics from the Food and Drug Administration (FDA), there are 29,000 dietary supplement products on the market, up from 25,000 in 1993.
-Dietary supplement products include vitamins, minerals, botanicals, sports nutrition supplements, weight management products and specialty supplements.
+In the U.S., the dietary supplement industry is a multi-billion dollar industry.
+According to the most recent statistics from the Food and Drug Administration (FDA), there are tens of thousands of dietary supplement products on the market.
+Dietary supplement products include vitamins, minerals, botanicals, sports nutrition supplements, nutritional weight management products and specialty supplements.
 These products are intended to be used as supplements to, not substitutes for, a well-balanced diet and a healthy lifestyle.
 When used properly, they help promote overall good health and prevent disease.
 More than 150 million Americans take dietary supplements annually.

 Is the dietary supplement industry regulated?

 Yes.
 The dietary supplement industry is mainly regulated by the FDA and the Federal Trade Commission (FTC), as well as by government agencies in each of the 50 states.
 The FDA has regulatory authority under the Federal Food, Drug and Cosmetic Act, as amended in 1994 by the Dietary Supplement Health and Education Act (DSHEA) and in 2006 by the Dietary Supplement and Nonprescription Drug Consumer Protection Act.

 Why do some people say the industry is unregulated?

 When critics say dietary supplements are “unregulated,” what they generally mean is that dietary supplements are not regulated like drugs.
 Dietary supplements have always been regulated as a category of food in this country, and DSHEA did not change that fact.
 Virtually all facets of dietary supplement manufacturing, labeling and marketing are covered by extensive regulations issued and enforced by FDA and FTC.
 If dietary supplements were regulated like drugs, there would likely be no dietary supplement industry and the products that did exist would cost what drugs cost.